lealceldeiro/gems/JavaConcurrencyInPractice/Chapter12/README.md

 Taking the time to have someone else review the code is almost always worthwhile

-It not only can it find errors, but it often improves the quality of comments describing the implementation details, thus reducing future maintenence cost and risk.
+It not only can it find errors, but it often improves the quality of comments describing the implementation details, thus reducing future maintenance cost and risk.

 ### 12.4.2 Static analysis tools